Levy advices and payments

 All interactions about accessing the unclaimed leave of a deceased eligible employee are conducted through an employer and the deceased’s legal personal representative.

 In accordance with the legislation, only the legal personal representative of a deceased employee may make leave accrual enquiries and lodge a claim through the employee’s last known employer.
-(Refer Part 5A, Division 3, Section 39CC of the Administration Act 1992).
+(Refer Part 5A, Division 3, Section 39CC ofthe Admin Act).

 Once an employer receives a written request from the deceased’s legal personal representative, under the legislation the employer must pay any unclaimed accrued leave hours within 30 days.